Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 ## Use of encrypted and zipped e-mail

 1. This software allows employees to exchange e-mail with remote users who have the appropriate encryption software on their system.
-2. Any employee who desires to utilize this technology may request this software from the SA.
+2. Any employee who desires to utilize this technology may request this software from the TL.

 ## File Transfer Protocol (FTP)

 1. Files may be transferred to secure FTP sites through the use of appropriate security precautions.
-Requests for any SFTP transfers should be directed to the SA.
+Requests for any SFTP transfers should be directed to the TL.

 ## Secure Socket Layer (SSL) Web Interface